The Financial Crisis In 4000 Words

 The Financial Crisis In 4000 Words Or Less

-This is an attempt to sum up, in some fashion vaguely useful to a normal human being (i.e. not a political or financial pundit), the financial mess that has been dominating the news for some months (pretty much since mid to late 2008).
+This is an attempt to sum up, in some fashion vaguely useful to a normal human being (i.e. not a political or financial pundit), the financial mess that dominated the news for some months in 2008 and has recurringly cropped up in political coverage ever since.

-It's actually three different-but-interconnected financial crises, so the topic is insanely complex; the mortgage crisis, the subprime derivative bubble, and the credit crunch.
-The subprime derivative bubble is the real linchpin, the key to what's happened.
+It was actually three different-but-interconnected financial crises, so the topic is insanely complex; the mortgage crisis, the subprime derivative bubble, and the credit crunch.
+The subprime derivative bubble is the real linchpin, the key to what happened.

-Although there are some excellent resources out there that go into it in depth (particularly a pair of This American Life shows), most people just don't have the time and energy to sift through it all and understand it.
+Although there are some excellent resources out there that go into it in depth (particularly a pair of This American Life shows, see Primary Sources at the end), most people just don't have the time and energy to sift through it all and understand it.

 Unfortunately, that has left a lot of opportunity for all sorts of idiots to make political hay out of it and hold this mess up as proof that their political ideology should have been followed - even if it was their political party and officeholders that messed it all up.
 Even this explanation is probably too complex, so I'm going to try to boil it down to a short summary, here at the top.
 Meanwhile, at the end I have a section about sources of information, so you don't have to just take my word for the facts.

 Note: A note about language.
-If you browse the other pages of this site, you will notice I have a tendency to use some rather, ahem, "direct" language.
-I am trying to refrain from such in this essay, because the topic affects such a large cross-section of society, many of whom may be struggling with this topic, and the last thing they need right now is the distraction of unaccustomed vocabulary.
+If you browse the other pages of this site, you'll notice I tend to use some pretty, uh, "direct" language.
+I'm trying not to here, because the topic affects such a large cross-section of society, many of whom may be struggling with this topic, and the last thing they need right now is the distraction of harsh language.
 Please bear with me as I attempt to find sufficiently evocative alternatives to certain popular (but condemned by the FCC) adjectives.

 Summary of The Summary